Crispy Baked Cod Recipe

 Add the flour to to another shallow bowl (bowl #3).

-Dredge each piece of fish first into the flour covering both sides and ends then dip in the eggs shaking off any excess.
+Dredge each piece of fish into the flour covering both sides and ends then dip in the eggs shaking off any excess.

 Repeat until all of the fish is breaded then spray the pieces of cod with cooking spray.
 This step is important for a crispy golden texture.

-Cooking time will vary with the thickness of the fillet.
-The fish you see are cod loins and took a full 20 minutes.
+Bake 16-20 minutes at 450 degrees or until the fish flakes easily with a fork and is crispy and golden.
+Cook time varies with thickness of the fillet.
+Note: The fish you see are cod loins and took a full 20 minutes.
 If your fillets are smaller, start checking for doneness around 15 minutes.

 crispy baked cod on plate with fork piercing the fish